TeskaLabs/asab/doc/tutorial/web/rest/asab.webservice.md

 		    self.WebContainer.WebApp.middlewares.append(asab.web.rest.JsonExceptionMiddleware)

 		    # Initialize services, we can initialize one, or several API handlers/services here
-		    from .crud.handler import CRUDWebHandler
+		    from .tutorial.handler import CRUDWebHandler
-		    from .crud.service import CRUDService
+		    from .tutorial.service import CRUDService
 		    self.CRUDService = CRUDService(self)
 		    # We need to pass the CRUDService as an argument, when instantiating the class
 		    self.CRUDWebHandler = CRUDWebHandler(self, self.CRUDService)